 The Government of Uganda, municipal councils, international agencies (including NGOs) and the private sector can contribute to the fund.
 Communities can also contribute to these projects by providing cash, labour, land, and other resources, such as operation and maintenance.
-Note: The CUF mechanism should include the possibility for grant application and community procurement.

 Size of grants and awards